-Trail update 29th January 2026
+Trail update 5th February 2026

-It is almost certainly unprecedented that the Pacific Crest Trail is functionally clear of snow throughout the San Jacinto mountains in late January, and hikers remaining on the trail do not require spikes (those taking alternate routes via San Jacinto Peak will find spikes very useful for the next week or two, as described under Trail Conditions).
+It is unprecedented that the Pacific Crest Trail was functionally clear of snow throughout the San Jacinto mountains by the end of January, and hikers remaining on the trail do not require spikes (those taking alternate routes via San Jacinto Peak will find spikes very useful for at least the next week or two, as described under Trail Conditions).

-South Ridge Road (5S11) reopened to vehicles on 27th January having been partially blocked by a rockslide about 0.5 mile up following heavy rains at the end of December.
-The main boulder was moved to a less obstructive position on 23rd January (photo below).
-Black Mountain Road (4S01) remains closed at the gate 1.7 miles up from Highway 243, due to “winter conditions” per US Forest Service, but following grading is in its best condition since 2020.
+South Ridge Road (5S11) reopened to vehicles on 26th January having been partially blocked by a rockslide about 0.5 mile up following heavy rains at the end of December.
+The main boulder was moved to a less obstructive position on 23rd (photo below).

 Daily survey hikes by the Trail Report year-round in the San Jacinto mountains include multiple routes to the highest peaks including San Jacinto Peak typically 2-3 times per week (even more frequently before, during, and after storms), Tahquitz Peak and associated trails at least once per week, plus a wide variety of other trails on intervening days.